This is a quick guide for parents to quickly understand Facebook, a social networking site used by everyone, including their own children.

 What is Facebook?

 A web site that is one of the most popular spots on the Internet for people who want to stay in touch with their friends and reconnect with friends or colleagues or schoolmates that they have lost touch with.
 Created by a Harvard student for people at school to stay in touch with each other and learn more about their friends, it is now an international phenomenon.
+The site is one of the most visited websites in the world.

 What is social networking?